acerslee/BackEndMiniChallenge/README.md

 # BackEndMiniChallenge

-Use this repo to pracite writing RESTful CRUD routes.
+Use this repo to practice writing RESTful CRUD routes.
 Simulate client interactions using Postman <a href="https://www.postman.com/downloads/">Postman</a>.
 The goal of this mini challenge is to make all tests pass and practice <a href="http://expressjs.com/en/guide/error-handling.html">error handling</a> in an express server.
 See requirements section below for challenge details.

 ### Installation